openrundev/openrun/README.md

 ### Certs and Default password

 OpenRun manages TLS cert using LetsEncrypt for prod environments.
-For dev environment, it is recommended to install [mkcert](https://github.com/FiloSottile/mkcert).
-OpenRun will automatically create local certs using mkcert if it is present.
-Install mkcert and run `mkcert -install` before starting OpenRun server.
+For dev environment, OpenRun uses [mkcert](https://github.com/FiloSottile/mkcert) for local certs.
 Installing OpenRun using brew will automatically install mkcert.

 For container based apps, Docker or Podman or Orbstack should be installed and running on the machine.
 OpenRun automatically detects the container manager to use.

-OpenRun creates an `admin` user account as teh system auth for accessing apps.
-A random password is generated for this account during initial OpenRun server installation.
-Note down this password for accessing apps if using system auth.

 ### Install OpenRun On OSX/Linux